sehrishjaved19/Learn_JavaScript/06_Functions&Types/Notes.md

 - Learn and use **function types** based on your need: arrow, named, anonymous, or IIFE.
 ![JS Function Declaration Diagram](Basics_JS\Functions&Types\Function.png "Function Declaration Breakdown")

 ---

+## Prototypes
+_**Prototypes allow you to easily define properties and methods for all instances of a particular object.
+All JavaScript objects which can be created with the new keyword inherit properties and methods from a prototype.**_